McNerdius/TailBlazor/Source/wwwroot/content/notes.md

 Let's take a look at how `postcss-import` influences the way we use Tailwind's [`@layer` and `@tailwind` directives](https://tailwindcss.com/docs/functions-and-directives#directives){target="_blank"}.

 ## The `@layer` directive {#layer}
 In short, the [`@layer` directive](https://tailwindcss.com/docs/adding-custom-styles#using-css-and-layer){target="_blank"} tells the Tailwind CLI to give your CSS a bit of extra attention.
-It will be output along with the associated layer ([recap](setup#boilerplate-bg){target="_blank"}) rather than inline, and be usable with modifiers like `hover`, dark mode, responsive breakpoints, etc.  (For the following examples i've overriden `screens` in `tailwind.config.js` to only include a single `1024px` breakpoint.
+It will be output along with the associated layer ([recap](setup#boilerplate-bg){target="_blank"}) rather than inline, and be usable with modifiers like `hover`, dark mode, responsive breakpoints, etc.  (For the following examples i've overriden `screens` in `tailwind.config.ts` to only include a single `1024px` breakpoint.
 Better quality images at some point, 4 bit is a bit ugly, eh. 🤔)

 Here's example without use of layers: note the ordering, and that while `dark-utility` is generated, `dark:dark-utility` won't *actually work*: